awicksnd/LeadScreeningKitValidation/README.md

 PCACluster_pub.R - R script that pulls in PCA_Bins_29May23.xlsx and performs principal component analysis and cluster analysis.

 # Usage of Scripts
 LRA_LSK_ForPublication.m already references the document and should just be run.
-The following objects should be copied
+The following objects should be copied into an Excel sheet (as shown in LIRA_LSK_Validation_Pub.xlsx) for further analysis:

+_locquanthaz_ - an n by 5 string array where the columns correspond to: general sample location, detailed sample location, lead concentration in sample, quantitation units, and Y/N on whether the sample concentration is over the respective EPA limit.
+Compiles the information for all samples analyzed in the LIRA.

+_tableandhaz_ - an 8 by 5 string array where the columns correspond to: sample type, lead concentration in sample, quantitation units, sample location, and Y/N on whether the sample concentration is over the respective EPA limit.
+Compiles the information for all 8 samples analyzed with the lead screening kit.